This article explains how to set environment variables for supported versions of Windows, Mac and Linux.

-NOTE: When editing existing system variables, or adding or deleting either user or system variables, you may need to log off and on again before your changes to environment variables take effect.
+NOTE: When editing existing system variables, or adding or deleting either user or system variables, you may need to log each user off and on again before your changes to environment variables take effect.

-1) The procedure for setting an environment variable depends on what your default shell is.
-To get the name of the shell you are using, open a Terminal window and enter echo $SHELL.
+The procedure for setting an environment variable depends on the default shell.
+Open a Terminal window and enter the following to get the name of the shell:

 We're sorry to hear thatPlease tell us why

 NOTE: The label, my.environment, needs to be a unique name from other .plist files